 Although Capricornus is said to represent Amalthea, the she-goat that suckled Zeus as an infant, in some myths the constellation is also said to represent the half man half goat god called Pan.
 According to Greek legends, when Gaia, mother Earth, sent the monster Typhon to attack the Olympian gods, Pan suggested that they all transform themselves into animals in order to help them hide in plain sight of the Titans.
-Pan then took refuge in the Nile River turning his lower half into a fish and when he noticed that Typhon was attempting to destroy Zeus, he blew a shrill note on his pipes which made Typhon flee.
+Pan then took refuge in the Nile River, turning his lower half into a fish, and when he noticed that Typhon was attempting to destroy Zeus, he blew a shrill note on his pipes which startled Typhon and made him flee.
 Zeus later turned Pan into one of the signs of the zodiac in appreciation of his heroic deed.

-Capricornus is one of the faintest constellations, which makes it even harder to discern the shape of a goat.
-From the southern hemisphere, it is possible to make out the shape of a rhinoceros horn, but from the far northern hemisphere, the constellation looks distinctly triangular, and appears more like a kite, or perhaps a Chinese fan.
+Capricornus is one of the faintest star constellations, which makes it even harder to discern the shape of a goat.
+From the Southern Hemisphere, it is possible to make out the shape of a rhinoceros horn, but from the far northern hemisphere, the constellation looks distinctly triangular, and appears more like a kite, or perhaps a Chinese fan.

-– Messier 30 (NGC 7099) is the main noteworthy deep sky object in the constellation, a globular cluster about 28,000 light years away, but approaching us at about 182 km/sec.
-It is about 90 light years in diameter, and can be found just below and right of Deneb Algedi, although you’ll need a telescope or binoculars to study this globular cluster because of its 7.5 magnitude.
-M30, however, is one of the easier globular clusters to spot, and can be found SSE low in the sky.
+– Messier 30 (NGC 7099), the main noteworthy deep sky object in the constellation, is a globular cluster about 28,000 light-years away, but approaching us at a speed of about 182 km/sec.
+This 12.93 billion-year-old cluster is about 90 light-years in diameter, with its brightest components consisting of a dozen red giant stars.
+Messier 30 can be found just below and right of Deneb Algedi, although you’ll need a telescope or binoculars to study this Messier object because of its 7.5 magnitude.
+M30, however, is one of the easier globular clusters to spot, and can be found low in the SSE sky.

-Other deep space objects of interest in this constellation include the elliptical galaxy NGC 7103, and the spiral galaxy NGC 6907.
+Other deep-space objects of interest in this constellation include the compact Hickson Compact Group of galaxies, (HGC87), as well as the elliptical galaxy NGC 7103, and the spiral galaxy NGC 6907.

 The Sea Goat Capricornus is home to 5 meteor showers, including;